 Working to put the finishing touches to our installation, The Ripple Effect which includes a headphone soundscape, created for the enigmatic and unique 13th century Chaplains’ Room in the Cloisters.

-Lacock has commissioned a series of contemporary artists to develop art projects which reflect on the theme of peace from a contemporary perspective.
+A series of contemporary artists have been commissioned to develop art projects which reflect on the theme of peace from a contemporary perspective.
 Peace understood not as an object, rather as a process of interaction and communication.
 The thought provoking projects consider what peace is and can be in the context of Lacock.
 Founded as a nunnery by Ela, one of the most powerful women of the Middle Ages, Lacock Abbey has been a place of contemplation for 800 years.

 In 2018 and 2019 the series of artwork will be on staggered displayed at Lacock, with the first installed in September until November 2018, the second installed spring/summer 2019 and the final piece in Autumn 2019.